-The reflecting telescopes use the mirrors instead of lenses to focus the light, The convex mirror is used to gather the light and reflect it back to a focal point to get the light out of the telescope, another mirror is used to direct the light to an eyepiece.
+Reflecting telescopes use the mirrors instead of lenses to focus the light, The convex mirror is used to gather the light and reflect it back to a focal point to get the light out of the telescope, another mirror is used to direct the light to an eyepiece.

 Advantages of Reflecting Telescopes

-The mirrors in modern telescopes area made in various shapes to correct for the errors, Some telescopes use a combination of mirrors and lenses, Schmidt-Cassegrain telescopes use a spherical mirror with a correcting plate that corrects the focus.
+The mirrors in modern telescopes are made in various shapes to correct for the errors, Some telescopes use a combination of mirrors and lenses, Schmidt-Cassegrain telescopes use a spherical mirror with a correcting plate that corrects the focus.

 Disadvantages of Reflecting Telescopes